pablomarx/AIFLoader/README.md

 [ARM Image Format](http://en.wikipedia.org/wiki/Arm_Image_Format) loader for [Hopper](http://www.hopperapp.com) disassembler

 ### About
 A very quick 'n dirty AIF loader for Hopper.
 Supports a minimal subset of AIF – that used by Apple for the Newton.
-The code and data segments are loaded properly, and the symbols from the AIF data region are parsed.
+The code and data segments are loaded properly, and the symbols from the AIF debug region are parsed.

 ### Tested
 * Newt KNoDebug image